4.94/5

 Practice relaxation strategies

-Test anxiety can make children very tense and unable to relax.
-Sometimes it may even trigger separation anxiety at school.
-By practicing relaxation strategies such as visualization exercises while your child is calm, you can help them use these skills during test day.
+Test anxiety can make teens very tense and unable to relax.
+By practicing relaxation strategies such as visualization exercises while your teen is calm, you can help them use these skills during test day.
 Have them imagine a place where they feel comfortable and practice deep breathing.
-This will help your child relax before taking their test.
+This will help your teen relax before taking their test.

 Encourage positive self-talk

-Positive self-talk (also known as cognitive reframing) can help children cope with anxious thoughts related to test-taking.
+Positive self-talk (also known as cognitive reframing) can help teenagers cope with anxious thoughts related to test-taking.
 It involves replacing negative thoughts with positive ones.
-Children may use this during tests when their brain signals that something is too difficult.
-Rather than saying “I can’t do this,” they can say “I can solve this problem!”
+Teens may use this during tests when their brain signals that something is too difficult.
+Rather than saying, “I can’t do this,” they can say, “I can solve this problem!”

 Have breaks in between study sessions

-Working with no breaks can tire children out and increase their stress levels.
-It’s important to let them take a few breaks in between study sessions.
-Some kids will want to take a nap, while others might prefer playing outside.
+Working with no breaks can tire teenagers out and increase their stress levels.
+Letting them take a few breaks between study sessions is important.
+Some teens will want to take a nap, while others might prefer going for a walk or watching videos.
 This will help them feel more relaxed and do better during their exams.

-Using the tips above, you can do many things to relieve your child of test anxiety.
-However, it is also good to see a professional if your child’s test anxiety does not go away.
+Using the tips above, you can do many things to relieve your teen of test anxiety.
+However, it is also good to see a professional if your teenager’s test anxiety does not go away.

 References: